What fire alarm do I need?

-- You normally aren’t really sure how much ‘Protection’ or ‘Detection’ is needed
+- You normally aren’t really sure how much ‘Protection’ or ‘Detection’ you need.

-- You don’t really want to spend the money on it as it isn’t core to the business and basically doesn’t earn money
+- You don’t really want to spend the money on it as it doesn’t earn money the business any money.

 - But you do want to make sure that they are compliant with the ‘Law’ in the event that the fire officer comes calling.